Details of changes to transport and highways including public rights of way and bus passes.

 Working with our partners in district and borough councils, the police and the national parks, we’ve put measures in place to help businesses open safely, enable residents to maintain social distancing while shopping and encourage more active travel like cycling and walking.

-Find out more on our social distancing measures page.
+Find out more on our social distancing and active travel page.

 Public rights of way